Neoliberalism: Chile

 Overall, scholars have mixed opinions on the effects of the neoliberal reforms.
 The CIA World Factbook states that Chile's "sound economic policies", maintained consistently since the 1980s, "have contributed to steady economic growth in Chile and have more than halved poverty rates," and some scholars have even called the period the "Miracle of Chile".
 Other scholars have called it a failure that led to extreme inequalities in the distribution of income and resulted in severe socioeconomic damage.
 It is also contested how much these changes were the result of neoliberal economic policies and how much they were the result of other factors; in particular, some scholars argue that after the Crisis of 1982 the "pure" neoliberalism of the late 1970s was replaced by a focus on fostering a social market economy that mixed neoliberal and social welfare policies.

 As a response to the 2019–20 Chilean protests, a national plebiscite was held in October 2020 to decide whether the Chilean constitution would be rewritten.
 The "approve" option for a new constitution to replace the Pinochet-era constitution, which entrenched certain neoliberal principles into the country's basic law, won with 78% of the vote.
-However, in September 2022, the referendum to approve a rewritten the constitution was rejected with 61% of the vote.
+However, in September 2022, the referendum to approve the rewritten constitution was rejected with 61% of the vote.